-Statement No. 97, "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statement No. 14 and No. 84 and a suppression of GASB Statement No. 32" - This statement has been issued to (1) increase consistency in reporting of fiduciary component units in instances where the potential component unit does not have a governing board and the primary government the duties (effective performs of governing board upon issuance); (2) mitigate costs associated with the reporting of certain defined contribution plans and employee benefits plans other than pension plans or OPEB plans as fiduciary component units (effective upon issuance), and (3) enhances relevance and consistency of accounting and financial reporting for Internal Revenue Service Section 457 deferred compensation plans that meet the definition of a pension plan for benefits provided through those plans (effective for years beginning after June 15, 2021).
+Statement No. 97, "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statement No. 14 and No. 84 and a suppression of GASB Statement No. 32" - This statement has been issued to (1) increase consistency in reporting of fiduciary component units in instances where the potential component unit does not have a governing board and the primary government performs the duties of a governing board (effective upon issuance); (2) mitigate costs associated with the reporting of certain defined contribution plans and employee benefits plans other than pension plans or OPEB plans as fiduciary component units (effective upon issuance), and (3) enhances relevance and consistency of accounting and financial reporting for Internal Revenue Service Section 457 deferred compensation plans that meet the definition of a pension plan for benefits provided through those plans (effective for years beginning after June 15, 2021).